 Emotional intelligence was introduced in the 1990’s.
 The most famous book about the subject, Emotional Intelligence: Why It Can Matter More Than IQ, was written by Daniel Goleman, the science writer for the New York Times.

 What Is Emotional Intelligence?

-It has been defined by Peter Salovey and John D. Mayer, the leading researchers on emotional intelligence as, “the subset of social intelligence that involves the ability to monitor one’s own and others’ feelings and emotions, to discriminate among them and to use this information to guide one’s thinking and actions”.
+It has been defined by Peter Salovey and John D. Mayer, the leading researchers on the subject as, “the subset of social intelligence that involves the ability to monitor one’s own and others’ feelings and emotions, to discriminate among them and to use this information to guide one’s thinking and actions”.

 What Are The Emotional Intelligence Skills

 Emotional intelligence covers skills in four important areas:

 - self awareness.
 Self awareness includes being aware of your own feelings in the present and also your emotional patterns on an ongoing basis.

 - self management.
 Self management refers to your ability to use the information that your emotions provide in a positive and constructive way.

 - social awareness.
 Social awareness is your ability to be aware of and understand the feelings of another person.

 - relationship management.
 Relationship management refers to your ability to manage your relationships using your skills at understanding yourself and others.